sarav-jm/Py-Assignment/README.md

 # How to run the applications

 ## Task 1 - ETL of semi-structured data
-ETL the csv file to database, run the server & start serving the API
+ETL of the csv file to database, run the server & start serving the API

 ### In widows OS